PPI++: Efficient Prediction-Powered Inference: Preliminaries

 {\hat{\theta}^{\textup{AIPW}}}

 One may also take a perspective on the \ppipp approach coming from the literatures on semiparametric inference, causality, and missing data~\cite{RobinsRo95, BickelKlRiWe98, RobinsRoZh94, Tsiatis06, ChernozhukovChDeDuHaNeRo16}, as well as that on survey sampling~\cite{SarndalSwWr03}.
 We only briefly develop the connections, but it is instructive to formulate our problem as one with missing data, where the dataset $\{\Xt_i\}_{i=1}^N$ has no labels.
 Consider now augmented inverse propensity weighting (AIPW) estimators~\cite{RobinsRo95, Tsiatis06}, focusing in particular on estimating the mean $\E[Y]$.
-Then because we know the ratio $r = n/N$ (the propensity score, or probability of missingness, in the causal inference literature), AIPW~\cite{RobinsRo95, Tsiatis06} estimates $\E[Y]$ by
+Then because we know the ratio $r = n/N$ (the propensity score, or probability of missingness), AIPW~\cite{RobinsRo95, Tsiatis06} estimates $\E[Y]$ by

-where in the first line $\hat{\E}$ denotes the estimated conditional expectation of $Y$ given $X$, and in the second we have replaced it with the black-box predictor $f$.
+where in the first line $\hat{\E}$ denotes the estimated conditional expectation of $Y$ given $X$, and in the second we replace it with the black-box predictor $f$.
 This corresponds to the particular choice $\lambda = \frac{1}{1 + r}$ in the \ppipp estimator~\eqref{eq:ppi-lambda}.
 The point of emphasis in PPI is distinct, however; while semiparametric inference in principle allows machine learning to estimate nuisance parameters ($\E[Y \mid X]$ in the AIPW estimator~\eqref{eqn:aipw}), we develop easy-to-compute, practical, and assumption-light estimators, where we truly treat $f$ as an unknown black box, and \ppipp leverages the predictions as much as is possible.
 The practicality is essential (as our experiments highlight), and it reflects the growing trend in science to use the strength of modern machine-learned predictors $f$ to impute labels $Y$.
 The debiasing~\eqref{eq:ppi-lambda} thus directly allows arbitrary imputation of missing labels, avoiding challenges in more common imputation approaches~\cite{Rubin18}.
 We remark in passing that survey sampling approaches frequently use auxiliary data to improve estimator efficiency~\cite{SarndalSwWr03}, but these techniques are limited to simple estimands and do not use machine learning.
-See also \citet{AngelopoulosBaFaJoZr23} for more discussion of related work.